tofumapu/WirelessEmbeddedNetworkSystems/README.md

 # NT131 - Wireless Embedded Network Systems (LAB & Project)

-This repository contains materials related to the labs and project for the NT131 - Wireless Embedded Network System course.
+This repository contains materials related to the labs and project for the NT131 - Wireless Embedded Network System course from the University of Information Technology (UIT).

 ## LAB